 No matter how you decide to explore Burgundy or where your itinerary takes you during your stay, there are a few things worth keeping in mind when planning your trip: Be sure to book accommodations ahead of time; restaurant reservations should also be made ahead as restaurants tend to fill up quickly.

-Download Google Maps or another mapping app before leaving so that you can access directions offline; bring comfortable shoes for exploring wineries on foot; plan extra time for unexpected detours or delays; don’t forget sunscreen if traveling during summer months.
+Download Google Maps or another mapping app before leaving so you can access directions offline; bring comfortable shoes for exploring wineries on foot; plan extra time for unexpected detours or delays; don’t forget sunscreen if traveling during summer months.
 Last but not least, enjoy every minute!

 There’s no better place than Burgundy for experiencing some of France’s best wines firsthand!
-With its numerous vineyards offering guided wine tours and tastings, not to mention its stunning landscapes and historical sites such as Château de Béru, this region offers something truly special for both wine connoisseurs and casual travelers alike!
+With its numerous vineyards offering guided wine tours and tastings, not to mention its stunning landscapes and historical sites such as Château de Béru, this region offers something truly special for wine connoisseurs and casual travelers alike!

 See Related: Where to Stay in Alsace